 Reason #5: You can run cutting-edge functional nutrition lab tests

-Holistic and functional registered dietitian nutritionists are able to order specialty lab tests which show you a great deal about what’s going on in your body, at the cellular level.
+Integrative and functional registered dietitian nutritionists are able to order specialty lab tests which show you a great deal about what’s going on in your body, at the cellular level.

 - Receive exponentially more clarity around the full picture of your health, helping you crack your code and take informed action accordingly.